Jensaboi/watchee/README.md

 ### todos

+- fetch all countries and use it in mediaWatchProviders filter.

-- Fix Discover page
+- Fix Discover page (started)

 - Fix Person Details Page

-- Fix Movie page

-- Fix Tv page

 - Add Seasons/Collection info in Media Details